bii-dpi/AChE_ML_consensus/README.md

 ### More on modifying the ML consensus

 The following is the basic workflow of extending our work.
-While swapping out the Random Forest regressor for a different `scikit-learn` model (for example) is trivial -- it will require only a modification to `scripts/get_ML_consensus.py` -- we expect the more likely intent will be to alter the ML consensus method's input featurization.
+While swapping out the Random Forest regressor for a different `scikit-learn` model (for example) is trivial -- it will require only a modification to `scripts/get_ML_consensus.py`'s model and hyperparameter grid specification -- we expect the more likely intent will be to alter the ML consensus method's input featurization.
 The below is a sketch of how to do so:

 1. Produce new `pickle` files in the same tripartite-pair format as the existing ones.
 2. Currently, each column of `X_*` corresponds to `PDB_IDS` as defined within `toolkit/config.py`.
 This helps `toolkit/data.py` identify how to subset `X_*` in the case not all structures are required as input.
 Alternative featurizations that no longer follow this logic (say, if you decide to use ligand physicochemical features) will need to adjust `get_split_input_data()` within `toolkit/data.py`.
 Multiple different sets of featurizations, which we currently define by `SCORE_TYPE` within `toolkit/config.py`, can already be handled.